Landfill: Bioreactor landfill

-The practice of sanitary landfilling poses challenges with regards to sustainability.
+The practice of sanitary landfilling poses challenges with regard to sustainability.
 Once the lifetime of the landfill is completed, and it enters its aftercare period, the typical practice of sealing the waste with liners restricts contaminants within the landfill and prevents the waste from being subdued to environmental factors.
 The waste's potential to pollute the environment is thus maintained within the landfill, and the replacement of liners and treatment of leachate is an indefinite requirement.
 Certain countries, such as the Netherlands, consequently consider the necessity of long-term aftercare, up-to eternal.
 An alternative strategy is to operate the landfill as a bioreactor, which stimulates the degradation process by either aerating the waste or recirculating leachate through the waste body.
 Bioreactor landfills stimulate the removal of contaminants to a point where contaminant emissions no longer threaten the environment.
 At this point, placement of liners and treatment of gas and leachate is no longer required, significantly limiting costs and reducing the impact on future generations.
 Additional benefits include a stimulated gas production during the active treatment period, allowing for a more efficient potential for energy generation during a shorter timeframe.